HichamBT97/training/README.md

 # training
 Git training repository
-This is the my first branch in the training
+This is my first branch in the training